 - that kind of field is not supported by Miro (e.g. color custom field)

 - the field is not associated with your Jira instance.
-Please see this Atlassian article for more information.
-Please also check out this advice article
+Please see the Atlassian guide for Configuring custom field contexts for more information.
+Please read Possible issues with Jira cards and Jira add-on.

 Search options, JQL search